Porsil/lab-boss/TESTING.md

 #### EPIC | User Admin
 - As a Site User I can create an account so I can use the site.
   - Pass: Users can register using the Register button or link and create an account.
-A success message is given on successfull registration.
+A success message is given on successful registration.
 - As a Site User I can log in or log out of my account so that I can keep my account secure.
   - Pass: Users can login by using the Login button or link and logout using the logout link and confirming logout.
-A success message is given on successfull login or logout.
+A success message is given on successful login or logout.
 - As a Site User I can only see any content without being logged in so that data is secure.
   - Pass: Only users who are logged in and have been assigned to a user group can access the site content.
 - As a Site User I can only see any content after my account has been authorised by an admin user so that control is maintained over the data.